akamariadis/digital-signal-processing/Project - Lab 2/README.md

+The 2nd Part of the project is the compression of an audio signal.
 The two .wav files contain the compressed audio signal (file music_dsp2026.wav), for both quantization methods.